 I am honored to be included in an anthology of essays The Force of What's Possible: Writers on the Avant-Garde and Accessibility edited by Lily Hoang and Joshua Marie Wilkinson, forthcoming from Night Boat Books.
 They asked me for an essay on why I write and I wrote it.

 30 of my contemporaries and myself are to be in the SpuytenDuvil Press anthology of women writing contemporary experimental fiction.

 is a book for e-reader devices from keyhole/dzanc and you can order one now. for .99 cents.

-are all the interviews i have done at The Believer so far. we are having a ton of fun doing them and also we were mentioned over at the poetry foundation here thanks whoever did that. also, um the new york times just called us one of the four most influential literary journals in the country here
+are all the interviews i have done at The Believer so far.
+We are having a ton of fun doing them and also we were mentioned over at the poetry foundation here thanks whoever did that.

 I have written a review of Gowanus Atropolis for The Believer which can be read in the February issue in print as well as here

 I had three short fiction pieces in Spork here